 - In a large bowl, cream the coconut sugar, tahini, aquafaba, grapefruit juice, vanilla extract and grapefruit zest until smooth.

-Mix the dry ingredients in with the wet ingredients and stir in the chocolate chips.
-Drop dough by the tablespoonful onto the prepared baking sheets.
-I wet the bottom of a glass to gently flatten the cookies.
-Bake for 10-12 minutes, rotating pans halfway through.
-Let cool for a few minutes on the baking pans before transferring to wire racks to cool completely.
+- Mix the dry ingredients in with the wet ingredients and stir in the chocolate chips.
+Drop dough by large spoonfuls onto the prepared baking sheet.
+Wet the bottom of a glass to gently flatten the cookies.
+Bake for 12-14 minutes.
+Let cool for a few minutes on the baking pan before transferring to a wire rack to cool completely.

 - I do not add salt to this recipe because the water from the canned beans is salty enough.
 If you are using bean water from unsalted beans, add 1/2 teaspoon of salt to the recipe.